pahakia/knysa/README.md

             val = knysa_my_func(...);
             var1 = a1 * val;
 5. all variables must be declared at the beginning, including the variable err in catch(err).
+   note: kflow object can not be used in variable declarations.
 ```
 ## Unsupported
 ```